playbenny/benny_manual/docs/index.md

 ## About

-[I](https://www.jamesholden.org/) made benny because it didn't exist and I wanted it.
+I [(James)](https://www.jamesholden.org/) made benny because it didn't exist and I wanted it.
 It's my personal project and designed around my ideas and priorities.
-It's not commercial software.
-It's not finished, it may never be, but I've been using benny for my live sets since early 2023.
+I've been using benny for my live sets since early 2023 but it's an ongoing work in progress.

-other key ideas behind benny are that it provides a minimal, low distraction interface that's easy to glance at (eg while performing) and that it tries to avoid imposing any hierarchical decisions on the user (eg it has no global timeline, no pre-defined mixer structure, etc)
+I wanted a minimal, low distraction interface that's easy to glance at (eg while performing) which tries to avoid imposing any hierarchical decisions on the user (eg it has no global timeline, no pre-defined mixer structure, etc).

 Benny is free to download and use.
-It is also open source and you're free to use [the code provided](https://github.com/jamesholdenmusic/benny/) in other projects, as long as those projects also come with the same license terms as benny.
+It is also open source and you're free to use [the code provided](https://github.com/jamesholdenmusic/benny/) in other projects, as long as those projects also come with the same [license](https://github.com/jamesholdenmusic/benny?tab=License-1-ov-file) terms as benny.

 ## Contributing